Gman-Superfly/AKIRA/AKIRA_OVERVIEW.md

 We began with a myth.
 Let us end with what the myth teaches.

 When Pandora opened the box, she released all manner of troubles into the world.
 But one thing remained: Hope.
-Not optimism, not wishful thinking—but the capacity to generate futures.
+Not optimism, not wishful thinking, but the capacity to generate futures.
 The pattern that produces instances without being consumed.
 The grammar that survives all its sentences.

 AKIRA is an attempt to understand information transformation through this lens:

-**What transforms?** Belief states—from distributed uncertainty to crystallized action.
+**What transforms?** Belief states, from distributed uncertainty to crystallized action.

-**What is conserved?** The generative capacity—the ability to continue predicting, learning, acting.
+**What is conserved?** The generative capacity, the ability to continue predicting, learning, acting.

-**What emerges?** Action Quanta—the irreducible patterns that enable decision, the atoms of actionable thought.
+**What emerges?** Action Quanta, the irreducible patterns that enable decision, the atoms of actionable thought.

 We don't know if we're right.
 We have hypotheses, experiments, and a framework for investigation.
 Some predictions will be confirmed.
 Others will be falsified.
 That is the nature of inquiry.

-But the questions themselves—*how does uncertainty become certainty? how do many become one? what is the structure of collapse?*—these questions seem worth asking.
-And the mathematics, when we look at it carefully, has the structure of something ancient and familiar: potential becoming actual, hidden becoming manifest, hope remaining when all else is released.
+But the questions themselves, *how does uncertainty become certainty? how do many become one? what is the structure of collapse?*, these questions seem worth asking.
+And the mathematics, when we look at it carefully, describes a fundamental process: potential becoming actual, hidden becoming manifest, and generative capacity remaining after instantiation.

 > *"Test everything.
 Falsify what's wrong.
 The hypotheses that survive experiments become knowledge.
-The capacity to keep generating hypotheses—that is hope."*
+The capacity to keep generating hypotheses, that is hope."*

 ---

-*Oscar Goldman — Shogu Research Group @ Datamutant.ai subsidiary of 温心重工業*
+*Oscar Goldman, Shogu Research Group @ Datamutant.ai, subsidiary of 温心重工業*

 *If you use this repository in your research, please cite it.
-This is ongoing work—we would like to know your opinions and experiments.*
+This is ongoing work, we would like to know your opinions and experiments.*